japaneseTemmie/MusicBot.py-2.0/README.md

 Documentation for every key can be found at the top of the `settings.py` file.
 Modify values at your own risk.

 Note: Changing any value will require a restart to take effect.
+See [Troubleshooting](#troubleshooting) to see how to properly restart.

 # Extending the bot (For devs)
 To add your own modules, simply create a new **.py** file in the `modules` directory, in that file, import everything from the `settings.py` module, which contains useful variables and other modules to help writing your custom module.

-Write your class as a `commands.Cog` subclass, which takes _only_ a `client` parameter in its constructor, this allows custom classes to interact with the Bot subclass of `commands.Bot`.
+Write your class as a `commands.Cog` subclass, which takes _only_ a `client` parameter in its constructor, this allows custom classes to interact with the Bot subclass of `commands.Bot` or `commands.AutoShardedBot`.

 Best practices:
 - Check out the [example module](./modules/custom_example.py) and follow the [discord.py documentation](https://discordpy.readthedocs.io/en/stable/api.html) for help with the Discord API.